asaggse/calculator-react/README.md

 ## Calculator
-A simple calculator application built using React.js
+A simple calculator application built using React.

 ### Installation